SatSargsyan/Reflection-Attributes/README.md

 # Reflection-Attributes

+####<a href=>The Attribute class associates predefined system information or user-defined custom information with a target element.
+A target element can be an assembly, class, constructor, delegate, enum, event, field, interface, method, portable executable file module, parameter, property, return value, struct, or another attribute.

 ###<a href=https://msdn.microsoft.com/ru-ru/library/aa288454(v=vs.71).aspx>Attributes </a>provide a powerful method of associating declarative information with C# code (types, methods, properties, and so forth).
 Once associated with a program entity, the attribute can be queried at run time and used in any number of ways.
 ####Example usage of attributes includes:
 <ul>